syncfusion-content/maui-docs/MAUI/Scheduler/load-on-demand.md

 N> The `QueryAppointments` event will be raised if any one of the following action is performed,
 * Once the `ViewChanged` event is raised, the `QueryAppointments` will be raised.
 * If an appointment has been added or removed in the current visible dates, then the `QueryAppointments` event will not be triggered.
 Because the appointments for that visible date are already loaded.
+* In the scheduler agenda view, the `QueryAppointments` event is used to load more appointments when the new month is loaded on view, whereas the new month appointments are added in scheduler `AppointmentsSource.`
+* Other than agenda view, the scheduler `AppointmentsSource` can be reset for a new visible date range to improve appointment loading performance.

 ### QueryAppointments command